Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP SEVEN: Preheat the oven to 350°F. Line a large baking sheet with parchment paper.

-STEP EIGHT: Place 4 to 6 cookies onto the prepared baking sheet, being sure to leave about 2 inches between each cookie.
+STEP EIGHT: Place four to six cookies onto the prepared baking sheet, being sure to leave about two inches between each cookie.

 Marshmallow Cookies baked

-STEP TEN: Allow the baked cookies to cool on the baking sheet for 10 minutes before removing them to cool completely on a wire rack.
+STEP TEN: Allow the baked cookies to cool on the baking sheet for ten minutes before removing them to cool completely on a wire rack.

-If you’re looking to balance out the sweetness of the cookies, consider serving them alongside some tart or tangy fruit, like sliced apples or berries.
+If you’re looking to balance out the sweetness of these chewy chocolate cookies, consider serving them alongside some tart or tangy fruit, like sliced apples or berries, or even a fruit salad.

-If you love marshmallows, our s’mores bites and s’more lasagna will definitely be right up your alley!
+If you love marshmallows, our s’mores bites and s’mores lasagna will definitely be right up your alley!

 Just like most cookies, you can store these for later enjoyment.
 Here’s how: